UCSF-DataSci/ds217-11-final-rebekahx23/report.md

 ### Phase 3: Data Cleaning

 Data cleaning focused on resolving missing values, correcting data types, handling outliers, and ensuring dataset consistency without removing rows.
 Missing values were handled using methods appropriate to each variable type.
-Air Temperature and Barometric Pressure—both smooth, continuous time-series variables—were imputed using interpolation to preserve temporal continuity.
+Air Temperature and Barometric Pressure — both smooth, continuous time-series variables — were imputed using interpolation to preserve temporal continuity.
 Variables with extensive missingness such as Wet Bulb Temperature and Heading were filled using median imputation, which avoids introducing patterns in cases where large segments of data are absent.
 Rain-related fields (Rain Intensity, Total Rain) were filled with 0, and the categorical variable Precipitation Type was filled with "None", reflecting reasonable domain assumptions for missing precipitation values.

 **Cleaning Results:**
 - Rows before cleaning: **196,516**